To use Google Search Partners, or not? That is the question.

-Misconception 3: Just Because the Search Partners Didn’t Work Before Means They Will Never Work & Should Always Be Excluded
+Misconception 3: Just Because The Search Partners Didn’t Work Before Means They Never Will

 In reality, so much can change with Google Ads in such a short amount of time, that it makes it worth testing – and retesting – different features.